EricLarmanou/uploadETC/README.md

            r"C:\SSN",
            r"C:\SSS"]
 ```
-- for each folder specified, specify the file extension
+- for each folder from the previous variable, specify the file extension
 ```python
 extensions = ['*.dat', '*.zip', '*.dat', '*.dat', '*.dat']
 ```